manuel12/automation-practice/README.md

 - Main Page
 - Footer

-### 5. Create User Stories for each of the buckets of functionality: (_DONE_)
+### 5. Create a wiki section for each of the buckets of functionality: ✅

+Each bucket of functionality will have it's own wiki section in this repostitory.

+### 6. On each wiki section add a description and user stories outlining all the corresponding functionality: ✅

-Each bucket of functionality will be made of a description where the specific functionality is described, followed by user stories of such functinality.
+The wiki section will be made of a description where the specific functionality is described, followed by user stories related to such functionality.

 The user stories in turn are composed of at least as many test cases derived from them.

 In the wiki lists these test case names can be found beneath the user story they belong to.

-Each test case name will represent a _test case in a spreadsheet_ (complete with test data, test steps and expected and actual resutls) AND a _test script in a test suit_ (complete with test data, automated test steps and test assertions).
+Each test case name will represent a full _test case in a spreadsheet_ (complete with test data, test steps and expected and actual resutls, etc) and a _test script in a test suite_ (complete with test data, automated test steps and test assertions).

-Buckets of functionality can then be broken down the following way:
+So going from each bucket of functionality down to the user stories and then the test cases derived from them can be visualized the following way:

 - Bucket of functionality: